 COMING SOON

-VAMPIRE ROMANCE BY AMANDA ASHLEY
+VAMPIRE ROMANCES BY AMANDA ASHLEY

 1. Embrace the Night 1995